bivasball/Playwright_Cucumber_TS_Parallel/README.md

 ## Project structure

 - .github -> yml file to execute the tests in GitHub Actions
-- src -> Contains all the features & Typescript code
+- e2e -> Contains all the features & Typescript code
 - test-results -> Contains all the reports related file

 ## Reports